mariganeshkumar/mariganeshkumar.github.io/_publications/2021-02-01-Functional-parcellation-of-mouse-visual-cortex-using-statistical-techniques-reveals-response-dependent-clustering-of-cortical-processing-areas.md

 venue: 'PLOS Computational Biology'
 paperurl: 'https://doi.org/10.1371/journal.pcbi.1008548'
 pdf: 'https://mariganeshkumar.github.io/files/journal.pcbi.1008548.pdf'
-excerpt: 'The visual cortex of the mouse brain can be divided into ten or more areas that each contain complete or partial retinotopic maps of the contralateral visual field.
-It is generally assumed that these areas represent discrete processing regions.
-In contrast to the conventional input-output characterizations of neuronal responses to standard visual stimuli, here we'
+excerpt: 'In contrast to the conventional input-output characterizations of neuronal responses to standard visual stimuli, here we asked whether six of the core visual areas have responses that are functionally distinct from each other for a given visual stimulus set, by applying machine learning techniques to distinguish the areas based on their activity patterns.
+Visual areas'
 citation: ' Mari Ganesh Kumar,  Ming Hu,  Aadhirai Ramanujan,  Mriganka Sur,  Hema A. Murthy, &quot;Functional parcellation of mouse visual cortex using statistical techniques reveals response-dependent clustering of cortical processing areas.&quot; PLOS Computational Biology, 2021.'
 ---
 [Access published version here](https://doi.org/10.1371/journal.pcbi.1008548){:target="_blank"}